juju/docs/src/en/reference-constraints.md

 ## Legacy constraints

-In pre-1.0 juju some additional or differently named constraints were also supported, these need to be migrated when upgrading.
+In earlier Juju releases some additional or differently named constraints were also supported, these need to be migrated when upgrading.

 - cpu